 The bill amends section 12.1-17-07 of the North Dakota Century Code, which addresses harassment.
-It expands the definition of harassment to include new forms of communication that can cause distress, specifically by adding a provision that makes it an offense to disclose an individual's personal identifying information through writing, electronic communication, or public internet postings.
-The bill also clarifies that harassment can occur through electronic means, and it specifies that offenses committed via electronic communication can be prosecuted in either the location where the communication was sent or received.
+It expands the definition of harassment to include new forms of communication that can cause distress, specifically by adding a provision that makes it an offense to communicate an individual's personal identifying information through writing, electronic communication, or by posting it on public internet sites or forums.
+Additionally, the bill clarifies that harassment can occur through electronic means and specifies that offenses committed via electronic communication can be prosecuted in either the location where the communication was made or received.

 Statutes affected: Adopted by the House Judiciary Committee: 12.1-17-07